-ftp://openlib.org/acmes/root/conf the directory that contains the specification of ReDIF.
-It should not contain any other files.
+ftp://openlib.org/acmes/root/conf the directory that contains configuration files for software as used by the root level.
+These are mainly there for illustrative purposes.

 7 Providing software

 A software packages is a set of software files that together perform a particular function.
 Archives may provide software for various sites.
 Services are encouraged to provide software that allows the construction of identical services on many sites.